As COVID fueled the drug crisis, Native Americans hit worst

 She couldn’t see when Garbow-Warren visited her.
 The doctors said she could hear them.
 They played her favorite song by Sir Mix-A-Lot and she wiggled like she was trying to dance.
 She died a couple days later.

 “I’ll never get the image out of my head,” she said.
-One of her sisters is now in treatment, a brother still uses, and she waits for the phone call that he’s dead.
+One of her sisters is now in treatment, a brother still uses, and she's afraid of getting a phone call that he’s dead.

 Her husband found recovery, too.
 They got an apartment, a dog, a car, and slowly regained custody of their baby, who has cerebral palsy.
 He can’t crawl, and scoots around on his back.